-- 1. Matching Funds Requirement See Fiscal Guidelines 2015-17 Job Skills Program, Matching Funds Requirements.
+1. Matching Funds Requirement - See Fiscal Guidelines 2013-14 Job Skills Program, Matching Funds Requirements.
 The company is required to provide auditable documentation of employee wages and salaries for those claimed as match.
 In the event that the business prefers not to send sensitive information (such as payroll information) off-site to the educational institution, the business must agree to allow the SBCTC auditors to review match documentation on the business's premises.
-All other match must be documented as specified in the Fiscal Guidelines. - 2.
-Expenditure Accounting See Fiscal Guidelines 2015-17 Job Skills Program, Expenditure Accounting.
+All other match must be documented as specified in the Fiscal Guidelines.

+- 2. Expenditure Accounting See Fiscal Guidelines 2013-14 Job Skills Program, Expenditure Accounting.
 Each JSP project must be maintained in a separate account.
-Any cash match from the business participant must also be placed in this account.

-- 3. Invoicing See Fiscal Guidelines 2015-17 Job Skills Program, Invoicing.
+Any cash match from the business participant must also be placed in this account. - 3.
+Invoicing See Fiscal Guidelines 2013-14 Job Skills Program, Invoicing.
 The college shall invoice for reimbursement using the Online Budget and Invoicing System (OBIS) as project expenses are incurred.
 Invoicing shall be submitted at a minimum quarterly; monthly invoicing is preferred and encouraged. - 4.
-Student and Course Reporting Requirements See Fiscal Guidelines 2015-17 Job Skills Program, Student and Course Reporting.
+Student and Course Reporting Requirements See Fiscal Guidelines 2013-14 Job Skills Program, Student and Course Reporting.
 All job skills courses must be entered in the Student Management System (SMS) and coded by fund source 4 (contract funded) and fee pay code 41.
 Only job skills students may be enrolled in the sections designated as job skills courses.
 All class reporting should be done quarterly. - 5.
-Subcontracts See Fiscal Guidelines 2015-17 Job Skills Program, Subcontracting.
+Subcontracts See Fiscal Guidelines 2013-14 Job Skills Program, Subcontracting.
 Contracts with subcontractors must be in place before paid work can begin.
 These contracts are typically Client Services Contracts. - 6.
-Property/Equipment See Fiscal Guidelines 2015-17 Job Skills Program, Allowable Costs.
+Property/Equipment See Fiscal Guidelines 2013-14 Job Skills Program, Allowable Costs.
 Any exceptions to this must be submitted as a formal waiver request to the SBCTC Program Administrator. - 7.
-Records Retention See Fiscal Guidelines 2015-17 Job Skills Program, Records Retention.
+Records Retention See Fiscal Guidelines 2013-14 Job Skills Program, Records Retention.
 The college must maintain records on trainees, curriculum, financial records, course records, time and effort, and any external audits. - 8.
-Final Report A final report summarizing the outcome(s) for this grant and a match summary report is required of all JSP projects.
-The format for this report can be found in the Online Grant Management System (OGMS) at http://apps.sbctc.edu/Onlinegrants under Grant Info.
-Reports must be uploaded to the Attachments section of each approved grant application.
+Final Report See Fiscal Guidelines 2013-14 Job Skills Program, Final Report.
+A final report is due July 7, 2014 to the SBCTC on each JSP project.
+The report form can be accessed in the Online Grant Management System (OGMS) under Grant Info.